Wrinth/SherpaShare-Dash-Link/README.md

 4. Paired
 5. Tracking ON
 6. Tracking OFF
-Here is the basic state machine I am thinking, it might not be comprehensive.

 Consideration

 The device shall be very intuitive to use.
 It shall have long life and very stable connection quality.
 The button shall be easy to press.

 Things need to evaluate:

 1. Whether the battery shall be replaceable (if not, how long it can last, how expense to make)

 2. Whether the One button or Two button (one is ON, the other is OFF)?